-The Infill and Redevelopment Overlay (IRO) Project seeks to establish Unified Land Development Code (ULDC) Regulations and related processes to encourage and facilitate predictable and sustainable redevelopment in commercial corridors of Urban/Suburban Tier The primary focus is to solutions to impediments develop redevelopment of non-conformities, establish a long-term strategic vision that will serve as a blueprint for creating pedestrianoriented, mixed use and sustainable development to better serve the needs of residents.
-The preferred method for attaining this is to utilize form based coding principles assign preference to the environment rather than by more traditional Euclidean separation of uses.
-Underlying objectives are to consolidate existing regulations, and to simplify and streamline processes to increase Zonina redevelopment potential of these areas.
+The Infill and Redevelopment Overlay (IRO) Project seeks to establish Unified Land Development Code (ULDC) Regulations and related processes to encourage and facilitate predictable and sustainable redevelopment in commercial corridors the of the Urban/Suburban Tier The primary focus is to impediments develop solutions to to redevelopment of non-conformities, and establish a long-term strategic vision that will serve as a blueprint for creating pedestrianmixed oriented, use and sustainable development to better serve the needs of residents.
+The preferred method for attaining this is to utilize form based coding principles assign preference to the that built environment rather than by more traditional Euclidean separation of uses.
+Underlying objectives are to consolidate existing regulations, and to simplify and streamline Zoning processes to increase the redevelopment potential of these areas.